Espérance Sportive de Tunis: First achievements (1936–1956)

 In 1936, under the leadership of coach Hammadi Ben Ghasham, Espérance Sportive de Tunis secured promotion to the first division, a status they have never left since.
 The players who contributed to this achievement in such tough circumstances included: Mohsen El-Khlifi, Al-Arrousi Ettasouri, El-Kafi, Berlabih, El-Riyahi, Larqash, Ben Ghasham, Khalafed, Baalrabi, Cherif, Ben Ghazi, El-Halaibi, Abdelsamad, El-Madhab, and El-Qatousi.

-During the presidency of Chadhli Zouiten, who led for over three decades, the club almost risked being overlooked before it was promoted to the prestigious league in 1936.
+During the presidency of Chedly Zouiten, who led for over three decades, the club almost risked being overlooked before it was promoted to the prestigious league in 1936.
 Espérance also reached the final of the Tunisian Cup, but they were defeated by Stade Guelma.

 After Two years of setbacks against Stade Guelma, Espérance achieved victory in the 1938–39 Tunisian Cup, triumphing 4–1 over their archrival Étoile Sportive du Sahel.
 In 1955, the club advanced to represent the Tunisian Football League in the North African Championship.
 In the knockout phase, two teams were drawn randomly to face off, with the winner progressing to the semi-finals.
 Wydad Athletic Club from the Moroccan league and Espérance Sportive de Tunis were drawn together, with the match held in Tunis on 15 May 1955.
 Espérance lost 2–1.

 From the beginning of World War II to Tunisian independence, the club's strength was felt all across the country.
 Espérance emerged as the dominant club, reinforced by Algerian players like Abdelaziz Ben Tifour.
 At this point, French, Italian, and Maltese clubs, which had previously ruled Tunisian football, had to accept Espérance Sportive de Tunis as the top club in Tunisia.